Endogen/Telegram-Kraken-Bot/README.md

 - [ ] Add password protection
 - [ ] Add command `/stats` that shows statistics
 - [ ] Add command `/history` that shows executed trades
-- [ ] Add command `/chart` to show TradingView Chart Widget website
+- [X] Add command `/chart` to show TradingView Chart Widget website
 - [ ] Add command `/funding` to deposit / withdraw funds
+- [ ] Add command `/alert` to be notified once a specified price is reached
 - [ ] Don't hardcode available crypto-currencies (after Kraken fixed it's API)
-- [ ] Add option to auto-update (with configurable update-check-time)
+- [ ] Add option to automatically check for updates (with configurable timespan)
 - [ ] Optimize code to call Kraken API les often
+- [ ] Add possibility to sell __all__ assets immediately to current market value

 ### Known bugs
 - Background jobs that check order state do not send messages if `updater.idle()` is present (commented out for now)

+## Disclaimer
+I use this bot personally to trade on Kraken so i guess it's kind of stable but __if you use it, then you are doing this on your own responsibility__ !!!
+I can not be made responsible for lost coins or other stuff that might happen to you because of bugs within this software.